 February 21, 20237 min read

 4.59 billion — that’s the number of active users on social media, and every brand is vying for their attention by engaging with them on different channels through social media campaigns.
-And to stand out from the crowd, brands need an effective strategy to make their campaigns creative and successful.
+And to stand out from the crowd, brands need an effective social media marketing strategy to make their campaigns creative and successful.

 So, what makes a social media marketing campaign successful?
 How can you create a campaign that will help drive sales?
 How do you create a stand-out campaign, like Starbuck's Unicorn Frappuccino campaign, where customers shared colorful images with their Unicorn Frappuccino on Instagram.

 Let’s look at similar social media campaigns to get inspired.
-But, before jumping into that, let’s first understand what exactly makes a viral social media campaign.
+But before jumping into that, let’s first understand what exactly makes a viral social media campaign.

 What makes a viral social media campaign?